Lavin reflects on 44-year career as pediatrician

 “I could make sure that everything we did in my office was organized around providing the best care possible with no other priorities,” he said.

-In his retirement, he plans to spend time with his four grandchildren, travel with his wife and write a book about his experience as a doctor, he said.
+In his retirement, Lavin, who previously wrote a regular health column for the CJN, plans to spend time with his four grandchildren, travel with his wife and write a book about his experience as a doctor, he said.

-Though the field of pediatrics has changed throughout his career, Lavin believes the essentials will never change.
+Though the field of pediatrics has changed throughout his career, Lavin said he believes the essentials will never change.

 “First, there’s the fact that there’s no way around the amazing experience of having a baby – whether it’s your firstborn or second or third – it’s an extraordinary experience and having a trusted medical partner in that experience is always going to be an essential part of everybody’s life,” Lavin said.